 Vicinity of Mount Robson, British Columbia

-Comprising the headwaters of the Fraser River and its tributary the North Thompson River; the northernmost tributaries of the Columbia River; and upper reaches of the the Peace and the Athabasca rivers, drainages of the Mackenzie River.
+Comprising the headwaters of the Fraser River and its tributary the North Thompson River; the northernmost tributaries of the Columbia River; and the upper reaches of the the Peace River and the Athabasca River in the Mackenzie River basin.

 The Rocky Mountain Trench northwest of Mount Robson.